paulinho-16/MEIC-TVVS/assignments/assignment9.md

 ![Fifth Mutants](./images/mt_unit_test5-1.png)

-Thus, in order to kill them, we added the necessary parameters to different projects.
+Thus, to kill them, we added the necessary parameters to different projects.
-Afterwards, we made sure to compare the initial parameters to those read from the XML file, thus killing these three mutants.
+Afterwards, we compared the initial parameters to those read from the XML file, thus killing these three mutants.

 ![Fifth Unit Test Changes](./images/mt_unit_test5-2.png)